-The keyboard itself offers a splendid 1.6mm of key travel that caps off with a satisfying thwack when you bottom out the keys.
+The keyboard itself offers a luxurious 1.6mm of key travel that caps off with a satisfying thwack when you bottom out the keys.
 The trackpad is just as pleasing, with its glass-laminated surface.
-For the first time ever, we found ourselves using three-finger multi gestures to rotate through windows and reveal the desktop.
+For the first time ever, we found ourselves using three-finger multi-gestures to rotate through windows and reveal the desktop.

 While this is a tiny element of the Surface Book, few – if any – other Windows notebooks on the market today offer such a tight tracking experience.

 The Surface Book’s other trademark feature is the screen, which can pop off the base with the tap of a button.
 Now, Microsoft was technically late to the 2-in-1 laptop game with other devices able to perform similar actions, including the Acer Switch family, Toshiba’s Click notebooks, some HP devices – the list goes on.

 However, Microsoft was the first to make a system as seamless as the Surface Book.

 Undocking and attaching the Clipboard is nearly as seamless as the Surface Book's design.
 After either pressing the eject button on the keyboard or the virtual button in the taskbar, the screen will blink off for a second and then notify you it's safe to detach the screen with one quick tug.